minecraftforum/rules-archive/rules/servers/rules.markdown

   Bumping is not tolerated.
 Any user or topic found to be excessively bumping or promoting it will be removed.
 Bumping includes, but is not limited to:
   - Posts which do not contribute or add to the topic
-  - Posts which provide or encourage daily posting for in-game rewards
+  - Posts which provide or encourage posting for in-game rewards
   - Posting about general Minecraft or other topics which are not directly related to the server
   - General chatter
   - Ban reports or appeals.
 Such posts must be done outside of the topic.